vaskoGut/Learning/README.md

    let result = value ?? "default";
    // If `value` is null or undefined, `result` will be "default"
    // Otherwise, `result` will be the value of `value`

+8. ### useRef rerendering explanation
+     const isInitialRender = useRef(true);

+      useEffect(() => {
+        if (isInitialRender.current) {
+          isInitialRender.current = false;
+          fetchData(pagination.current, pagination.pageSize);
+        }
+      }, []);

+   Explanation: Component renders for the first time.
+UseRef created reference object. useEffect runs: isInitialRender.current is true, fetches data.
+   Sets isInitialRender.current to false.
+   On subsequent renders, useEffect does not run again (due to the empty dependency array), and fetchData is not called.
 __________________________________________________________________________________________________________________________________________